 You will also find other refuges of great charm and quality, few rooms but a feeling of being lost in the mountains far from cars and ”civilization”:

-Many of the hotels in Champoluc have also good restaurants, but if you want to have a look at the town in the evening you can find some places with good Italian food mixed with the typical products of the Aosta Valley.
-Don’t forget to taste the local wines, especially Enfer for the red and for the white.
+Many of the hotels in Champoluc also have good restaurants, but if you want to have a look at the town in the evening you can find some places with good Italian food mixed with the typical products of the Aosta Valley.

 Pizzeria Churen (+39 0125.307518) is familiar and offers the best pizza in town, mixed with Italian and local food.

 Le Sapin (+39 0125 307598): fine Italian cuisine with Champoluc's best ”tagliata”.

 La Grange (+39 0125 307835), is very cozy and layed back with the best ”antipasto” of small dishes.
 Do not eat too much of it so you can even taste their pasta and the delicious meat of the two brothers, the chefs Chicco and Gio.

 There are few places in the Alps with so many gorgeous restaurants on the slopes as Champoluc.
 No plastic and self service.
 Here is everything home made and genuine.
 Most of the restaurants arrange evenings with dinner and cat transfer to and from.
 Or why not stay after the closing of the lift system and enjoy the last rays of sunset?

 Campo Base (+39 347 3780565) is on top of the Mandria lift, and has an influence of the many travels to the Himalaya of the people in charge of the place.
 It is environment friendly and has Tibetan lunch every Tuesday.
 Try their special tea, when you are tired of ale and wine.